Brandon Pries

 RNN Reconstructions for IceCube-Upgrade

 This project was attempting to improve upon existing reconstruction methods for a future detector geometry.
 By treating each event as a sequence of hits, we used recurrent neural networks (RNNs) RNNs to attempt to reconstruct the energy and direction of incoming neutrinos from simulated neutrino data.
+This work showed promise for improving both energy and direction reconstructions at low energies $\left(\lesssim 10 \, \mathrm{GeV}\right)$; the data required additional processing to remove events that had large estimated uncertainities to truly see improvements in performance, which was done by another undergraduate student after I moved to the WIMP Annihilation project.

 CNN Reconstructions for FLERCNN